ynechaev/YNImageAsync/README.md

 YNImageAsync is a lightweight and convenient framework for fetching and caching images.

 # Features
-- Written on Swift 3.0
+- Fully written in Swift 5
-- Asynchronous image loading
+- Asynchronous image loading with async/await
 - Fast
 - Supports both memory and drive caching
 - Configurable